 - Muscle pain

-- Fever in combination with skin rash
+- Fever in combination with rash

 - Mouth ulcers